RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 -   The NeighborhoodResidueSelector selects all the residues within a certain distance cutoff of a focused set of residues.
 -   It sets each position in the ResidueSubset that corresponds to a residue within a certain distance of the focused set of residues as well as the residues in the focused set to true, and sets all other positions to false.
 -   The set of focused residues can be specified in one of three (mutually exclusive) ways: through a resnums string (see the ResidueIndexSelector [[above|TaskOperations-RosettaScripts#ResidueIndexSelector]] for documentation on how this string should be formatted), a previously-declared ResidueSelector using the "selector" option, or by defining a subtag that declares an anonymous ResidueSelector.
+Now uses the 10A neighbor graph embedded in the pose after scoring to increase speed of calculation.
+Useful for many calls, or when this selector is used as a TaskOperation using the OperateOnResidueSubset operation.

 #### NumNeighborsSelector